Flashing (cinematography): Post-Flashing

-This can be used to either bring up shadows or bring down highlights depends on if used on a negative or an interpositive.
+This can be used to either bring up shadows or bring down highlights depending on if used on a negative or an interpositive.

 In Cinematography

 Cinematographer Vilmos Zsigmond used flashing very deliberately while filming Robert Altman's The Long Goodbye (1973).
-Zsigmond sought to create a sense of pastel light and subdued contrast appropriate to the film's retrospective 1950's Los Angeles mood.
+Zsigmond sought to create a sense of pastel light and subdued contrast appropriate to the film's retrospective 1950s Los Angeles mood.
 The MGM 2002 DVD re-release of The Long Goodbye includes an interview with Zsigmond in which he discusses his aesthetic goals for the film and his use of flashing to achieve them.
 In the March 1973 issue of American Cinematographer magazine (the text is included on the DVD), Edward Lipnick discussed Zsigmond's technique in detail.
-Lipnick credits cinematographer Freddie Young with earlier use of flashing in cinema.
+Lipnick credits cinematographer Freddie Young with the earlier use of flashing in cinema.
 Zsigmond worked closely with Skip Nicholson, then Technicolor's Manager of Photographic Services, to establish an acceptably predictable system to set the level of flashing to be used for a reel.
 For some scenes with deep shadow areas in which identifiable image detail was required, a flash "level" described by Zsigmond as "100%" was employed—though it is not clear that Zsigmond's measurement system was that noted in the preceding paragraph.

 But, as Lipnick says at the opening of his 1973 American Cinematographer article, "Exposing your negative to varying amounts of light after you have shot it and before you have developed it, without being precisely certain what the results are going to look like, wouldn't seem like a technique designed to reduce the anxiety level of a cameraman shooting a major feature."